 If you want to win every negotiation you go into, then you need to think and act like a lawyer.
-Why do lawyers get hired clients to negotiate on their behalf?
+Why do lawyers get hired by clients to negotiate on their behalf?
 Because lawyers are good at preparing, good at objectively evaluating the strengths and weaknesses of the negotiating parties (including their own side), and go into every negotiation with a plan.
 These steps are critical to winning every time you go to battle in a negotiation.
 To help you to prepare like a lawyer, I have broken down a basic negotiation strategy into easy to follow and understandable.
 Take out a sheet of paper and get ready, because here they are:

 5) Be Like a Boy Scout and Be Prepared.

 Your first step is to prepare, prepare, prepare.
 Make sure you know as much about the subject matter as possible.
-For example, If you are going into a negotiation over buying a new car, then you should look up what your desired car is selling for at other near dealerships in the area.
+For example, If you are going into a negotiation over buying a new car, then you should look up what your desired car is selling for at other nearby dealerships in the area.
 If you are going to negotiate a raise at work, then find out what others in your industry are being paid.
 You should also have a clear understanding of any “rules of the game.”
 I would include in this category any rules which are going to be relevant to the negotiation.
 For example, if you are a small business and trying to negotiate to supply certain products to a larger business, then if the larger business has rules about the quality, type, or size of the products it will purchase, these rules are very relevant.
 Other rules may include laws or industry regulations.
 You must know these rules because they will determine the parties’ respective bargaining leverage.

 4) Evaluate Your Strengths and Weaknesses.